iainwp/iainwp.github.io/about/index.md

 Fellow, Lecturer and Senior Lecturer.
 From Feb 2008 until July 2011 I served as Head of Computer Science and as a result joined the Council of Profs and Heads of Computing Committee.
-I was CPHC Chair from 2012-2014 and now the Immediate Past Chair.
+I was CPHC Chair from 2012-2014 then the Immediate Past Chair, then I left the committee.

 In Academic year 2017-18 I hold the following external positions: